What Are Damage Caps In Texas Law?

 In Texas, damage caps limit the amount of money a person can recover for damages in a lawsuit.
 These caps are designed to control the financial burden on both plaintiffs and defendants in costly litigation.
 Texas law divides damage caps into two main categories: economic damages and non-economic damages.

 Economic damages cover tangible financial losses such as lost wages, medical expenses, property damage, and replacement services.
-Non-economic damages compensate for intangible losses like pain and suffering, mental anguish, and loss of enjoyment of life.
+Non-economic damages compensate for intangible losses like pain and suffering in Tarrant County, TX, mental anguish, and loss of enjoyment of life.

 Damage caps vary based on the type of case.
 In medical malpractice claims, caps are set at $250,000 for individuals and $500,000 for multiple defendants.
 Non-economic damages are generally capped at $750,000 per person, with some exceptions.
-However, these caps do not apply when a defendant’s actions are intentional or fraudulent.
+However, these caps do not apply when a defendant’s actions are intentional or fraudulent, which may open the door to pursuing punitive damages in Texas.

 We stand ready to protect your rights, prove fault, and collect maximum tax-free payment for your injury claims.